The Prime Minister has announced that the adult minimum wage will be rising to $22.70 per hour from 1 April 2023.

-What is the minimum wage in New Zealand for 2022?
+What is the current minimum wage in New Zealand?

 When there is a wage rate change, you need to advise the employee of this, and record the change in writing.
 For this, we recommend the Variation Letter for your employee to sign.
 After signing, you should keep one copy for your records, and give the other to your employee.
 It’s important to keep a record because you’ll need to show it to Labour Inspectors if you’re ever audited.